-SUPERCELL: Festival of Contemporary Dance Brisbane is co-curated by Kate Usher and Glyn Roberts.
-Two colleagues who became friends, drink too much coffee and commiserate about Brisbane’s humidity, share a mutual a love for dance.
-Joining forces they co-founded Supercell with aspirations to create critical mass around the exciting things happening with Dance in Queensland and, to work with the sector, artists and audiences to build a vibrant and respected festival that is quintessentially Brisbane.
+SUPERCELL: Festival of Contemporary Dance was founded by Kate Usher and Glyn Roberts.
+Two colleagues who became friends over a shared love for Netflix’s documseries Chef’s Table and commiserating about Brisbane’s humidity.
+Both deeply love the arts and are passionate about exquisite contemporary dance.
+Joining forces they created Supercell with aspirations to generate critical mass around the exciting things happening with Dance in Queensland and, to work with the sector, artists and audiences to build a vibrant and respected festival that is quintessentially Brisbane.

 We shall as they say, be dancing with you in the summer rains!

 Supercell aims to commission a new work from a Queensland-based choreographer or company.
-It is intended that this new work will represent a new direction for the commissioned artists, and promote new directions, new forms, and new collaborations.
-Supercell’s local commission aims to dynamically and gently push our nationally based artists into new realms.
+Supercell’s local commission aims to dynamically and gently push our artists into new realms.

 Queensland is home to three successful contemporary dance companies: Dance North in Townsville, Expressions Dance Company in Brisbane and The Farm on the Gold Coast.
-These three key companies will present works where possible and engage in the suite of workshop and lectures programs when available.
+In addition to the contemporary companies, Brisbane is home to Queensland Ballet.
+All four companies will present works where possible and engage in the suite of workshop and lectures programs when available.
 Intertwined with these key companies is an incredibly vibrant and diverse Independent Sector of practicing artists.
-These artists are the backbone of the Queensland Dance Industry and will be strongly represented across all programatic choices.

 WORKSHOP AND ENGAGEMENT PROGRAM